DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

          7. Individual Participation: Data subjects should have the right to access their personal data, request corrections, and ensure that their data is accurate and up-to-date.
          8. Accountability: Organizations should ensure compliance with the guidelines and be able to demonstrate their adherence to these principles.
   - **Fourth Amendment** to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
-  - It sets the “probable cause” standard that law enforcement officers must follow when conducting searches and/or seizures of private property.
+  - It sets the “📝probable cause📝” standard that law enforcement officers must follow when conducting searches and/or seizures of private property.
 It also states that those officers must obtain a warrant before gaining involuntary access to such property.
   - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
   - HIPAA: see above
   - HITECH: see above